moonbitlang/moonbit-textbook/docs/04-tuples-structs-enums.md

-# Modern Programming Ideology: Tuples, Structures, and Enumerated Types
+# 4. Tuples, Structs & Enums

-Hello everyone, welcome to the open course on modern programming concepts brought to you by the IDEA's Digital Infrastructure Innovation.
-Today's topic is tuples, structures, and enumerated types.
+The topic of this chapter is tuples, structures, and enumerated types.
 In a nutshell, we will be exploring how to customize data structures in MoonBit.

 ## Review: Tuples

-First, review the fundamental data type in MoonBit introduced in course 2: Tuples.
+First, review the fundamental data type in MoonBit introduced in [Chapter 2](./development-environments-expressions): Tuples.

 A MoonBit tuple is a composite of data which have different types with a fixed length.
 In comparison, lists are collections of data which have the same type with arbitrary lengths.
 For example, the length of the list below is not fixed, but the values stored must all be of the character type.
-In the previous lesson, we didn't discuss why `Cons` is named `Cons`.
-It is an abbreviation for `Construct`.
+In the previous chapter, we didn't discuss why `Cons` is named "Cons".
+It is an abbreviation for "Construct".

 ```moonbit no-check
 Cons('H', Cons('i', Cons('!', Nil)))